InfosecForActivistsTeam/infosec-activists/content/en/_index.md

 Apple has prioritized personal security in recent years and now offers features to make securing your iPhone easier.
 Following these steps will make your phone reasonably secure for an action.

+If your device does not support *Face ID* as a biometric login method, you will see *Touch ID* on your device instead of *Face ID* where it is referenced below.

 * Set AirDrop to [Receiving Off](https://support.apple.com/en-us/HT204144#setoptions)
-	* *Settings → General → AirDrop*, select “Receiving Off”
+	* *Settings → General → AirDrop*, select **Receiving Off**
 * Disable your GPS receiver by turning off Location Services.
 	* *Settings → Privacy → Location Services*, toggle *Location Services* off.
-	* Even in Airplane mode, iOS will keep the GPS receiver active unless you do this.
+	* Even in Airplane mode, iOS will keep the GPS receiver active unless Location Services is turned off.
+* Disable your Bluetooth radio
+	* *Settings → Bluetooth*, toggle the *Bluetooth* slider off.
-* Turn off Bluetooth, WiFi, and carrier radio by activating [Airplane Mode](https://support.apple.com/en-us/HT204234)
+* Turn off WiFi, and carrier radio by activating [Airplane Mode](https://support.apple.com/en-us/HT204234)
+	* If you disable Bluetooth *after* enabling Airplane mode, iOS will remember this, and disable Bluetooth automatically the next time Airplane mode is used.
 * Lock screen setup
 	* Set your screen to auto-lock as quickly as possible, and require your passcode immediately.
 		* *Settings → Display & Brightness → Auto-Lock*, set to 30 seconds or 1 minute at the most
-		* *Settings → Touch ID & Passcode*, set “Require Passcode” to “Immediately”
+		* *Settings → Face ID & Passcode*, set “Require Passcode” to “Immediately”
 	* Practice with iOS’ Emergency SOS mode, and disable the emergency auto-call features.
 		* *Disable Settings → Emergency SOS → Auto-call*
 		* *Disable Settings → Emergency SOS → Call with Side Button*
 		* Press and hold the power button and either of the volume buttons until the Emergency SOS lock screen appears.
-Face ID and Touch ID will be disabled until the passcode is reentered.
+Biometric login will be disabled until the passcode is reentered.
-	* Disable Touch ID and Face ID
+	* Disable *Face ID*
-		* *Settings → Touch ID & Passcode*, under the section “Use Touch ID For:”, toggle all the sliders to off.
+		* *Settings → Face ID & Passcode*, under the section “Use Face ID For:”, toggle all the sliders to off.
 {{< /tab >}}

 {{< tab "Android" >}}